As an engineer analyzing robot logs, you’re likely asking questions such as:

 How does find_similar_signals work?

 The find_similar_signals search is powered by Mueen's Algorithm for Similarity Search (MASS), which uses Euclidean distance profiles to identify matching subsequences in time-series data.
 We apply this method across multiple signals, then combine the results to find the closest match.
 This approach has also proven effective for detecting other types of events.
-Let's explore a few more examples.
+Let's explore a few more cases.

 Note that we only used angular_velocity to find turns, as it directly captures rotational motion.
 Dropping linear_acceleration makes sense because turns are primarily characterized by changes in angular velocity, while linear acceleration data may introduce noise unrelated to the rotational dynamics of the turn.
 It's generally a good idea to experiment with including different signals in the similarity search to better capture events.